nrwade0/edX/README.md

-# HarvardX Data Science Professional Certificate
+# HarvardX Data Science Professional Certificate in R

 The assesments are usually completed on Datacamp, and the scripts for the section tests (if any) do not necessitate saving.